Lawrence M. Judd: Career

 Judd made several fact-finding tours during his tenure in the Hawaii Territorial Senate 1920–1927.

 Governor of HawaiI

-Herbert Hoover appointed Judd to succeed Wallace Rider Farrington as Governor of Hawaii Territory from 1929 to 1934.
+Herbert Hoover appointed Judd to succeed Wallace Rider Farrington as the seventh Governor of Hawaii Territory from 1929 to 1934.
 As territorial governor, he overhauled the system of governance in the colony.
 A source of controversy during his tenure, Judd commuted the sentence of Grace Hubbard Fortescue, socialite and niece of Alexander Graham Bell, convicted in the territorial courts of manslaughter in the death of a local man, Joseph Kahahawai.
 Hiring defense lawyer Clarence Darrow, Fortescue's case was known as the Massie Affair, a focus of nationwide newspaper coverage.
 Massie's sentence of ten years in prison was whittled down to one hour in the governor's chambers at ʻIolani Palace.
 The affair was the subject of a 2005 episode of the PBS series The American Experience, which included archival footage of Judd.